Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: METHOD

 \section{METHOD}

-We show the policy, safeguard and environment relations in \Cref{fig:pipeline}.
-The safeguards are applied after the policy output.
-To train the policy, we calculate the gradient of the reward with respect to the policy output
+\Cref{fig:pipeline} shows the general framework for provably safe, analytic gradient-based reinforcement learning.
+For any policy output, we apply safeguards that map the unsafe action $a_i$ to the safe action $a_{s,i}$.
+The safe action is executed in the environment, yielding the next state $s_{i+1}$ and reward $r_{i}$.
+To train the policy, we calculate the gradient of the reward with respect to the policy output as:

-Since the policy output depends on the previous state, full backpropagation requires unrolling the trajectory to determine how all previous policy outputs affect the current reward.
+Since the policy output and reward depend on the previous state, full backpropagation requires unrolling the trajectory to determine how all previous policy outputs affect the current reward.

-The following subsections describe how we safeguard the analytic policy optimisation.
-First, we formulate the required and desired properties of a safeguard in the aforementioned differentiable setting.
+The following subsections detail the safeguard.
+First, we formulate generally required and desirable properties in the aforementioned differentiable setting.
 Then, we introduce the two safeguards used in this work: boundary projection (BP) \cite{BoundaryProjection} and ray mask (RM) \cite{RayMasking}.
+We structure their introduction by first explaining the general idea of the safeguard, then analysing its properties, and finally presenting our modifications.